Travel: Las Vegas, the Sin City, is everything you think it is and, well, more

 Somehow sleep was the last thing on my mind as I had hit adrenalin overdrive.
 I showed immense discipline in not giving in to the poker machines after a burger and beer for dinner.
 I had mentally programmed to park my regimented eating habits to indulge in everything American ... well, just about anything although I drew a line on sugary substances (no syrupy pancakes for brekky, thanks).

-Earlier I had struck a rapport with an affable caucasian police officer at a busy crossroads where traffic lights took ages to change.
+Earlier I had struck up a rapport with an affable Caucasian police officer at a busy crossroads where traffic lights took ages to change.
 As I posed with him for a photograph, it suddenly dawned on me that my touristy gesture had African Americans frowning.

 I didn't see any homeless people but spotted an empty blanket, rolled up in sleeping-bag fashion.
 I read in a newspaper that the state is trying to pass laws to offer them food and shelter as it isn't good for the tourism industry.